 Saqur, Raeid (2009).
 IBM WBP merger algorithm and visualizer.
 (Engineering Intern at IBM SWG).

 Please see course website here.
-I'll be focusing on topics/areas: Game Tree Search, Bayes Nets/HMMs
+My focus topics/areas: Game Tree Search, Bayes Nets/HMMs

 NLP using classical techniques with segue to modern elements